croles/hello-world/README.md

 # hello-world

-Initial project to start with GitHub
+Hello folks,

+This is my first project but not the last.
+See my other projects to know more about me.